planetlabs/planet-client-python/docs/cli/cli-subscriptions.md

 planet subscriptions list --status running
 ```

-will give you just the currently active subscriptions.
-The other available status's are:
+gives you just the currently active subscriptions.
+The other available statuses are:
 `cancelled`, `preparing`, `pending`, `completed`, `suspended`, and `failed`.

 ### Describe Subscription